Isabella I of Castile: Legacy and popular culture

 Outside of Europe, Isabella is most remembered for enabling Christopher Columbus's voyage to the New World, which ushered in an era of great wealth for Spain and Europe.
 Her reign saw the establishment of the Spanish Empire, which in turn ultimately led to creation of most of the nations that occupy the Americas today.

-Within Europe, Isabella and her husband somewhat more notorious for completing the Reconquista, driving out the most significant Muslim influence in Western Europe and firmly establishing Spain and the Iberian peninsula as staunchly Catholic.
+Within Europe, Isabella and her husband notably completed the Reconquista, driving out the most significant Muslim influence in Western Europe and firmly establishing Spain and the Iberian peninsula as staunchly Catholic.
 Her reign also saw the dawn of the infamous Spanish Inquisition.